sgayou/subaru-starlink-research/doc/README.md

 sh: ./cdqnx6fs: cannot execute - Permission denied
 ```

-Unfortunately, nearly ever binary is locked down to the root user.
+Unfortunately, nearly every binary is locked down to the root user.
 We can only navigate around via `cd` and dump directory contents with `echo *`.

 The good news is that when the system mounts a FAT32 USB drive, it marks every binary as 777.
 Thus, glob every binary we've extracted thus far into a folder on a flash drive, insert it into the head unit USB adapter, connect to dm or daemon via serial, set your $PATH to include the aforementioned folder, and then type ls.